Frozen Caramel Pie with a Secret Ingredient!

 Toasted Coconut & Pecans in Butter

-The coconut and pecan mixture is your “topping.”
-Set it aside and let it cool completely.
+The toasted coconut and pecan mixture will serve as your “topping,” so set it aside and let it cool completely.

 Sweet Potatoes

-The sweet potatoes add texture to the filling without a sweet potato taste, but not to my family anyway.
-The main taste you come away with is a caramel pie with coconut and pecans.
+The sweet potatoes give the filling a delightful texture without adding a noticeable sweet potato flavor—at least not to my family.
+The dominant flavor is still that of a rich caramel pie with coconut and pecans.

 beat cream cheese, eagle brand milk and sweet potatoes